tobyoverton/DiWaCAT/README.md

 [![DOI](https://zenodo.org/badge/686930732.svg)](https://zenodo.org/badge/latestdoi/686930732)

 A Python and C++ based wakefield solver for relativistic electron bunches in dielectric lined waveguides (DLW).

-For windows/linux, the FieldSolver_Executable folder must also be downloaded for all parts of DiWaCAT_GUI.exe to run.
-This folder contains an executable file and dependencies for the C++ based field solver.
-The full calculator and tracker is given by the DiWaCAT_GUI file.
-The .py file is included for running on iOS machines.
-This requires pyqt and pyqtgraph packages to be installed however the field calculator part of the code will not run.

-A folder of C++ files are included alongside the field solver executable.
-These solutions can be used to independently calculate fields in planar and circular DLWs, using the functions outlined in FieldFunctions.h.
-Note using these files directly requires correctly linking to the HDF5 C++ library files.
+The files outlining each function of the DiWaCAT GUI is in the GUI_Source folder and the C++ implementation of the field calculations (planar using [doi.org/10.1103/PhysRevSTAB.16.051302] and circular using [doi.org/10.1103/PhysRevD.42.1819]) are given in Cpp_Source.

+The python dependencies will be installed from dependecies.txt using pip.
+The following dependencies are also needed:
+  * Python - minimum version 3.11 (untested for Python 3.8 - 3.11)
+  * CMake - minimum version 3.12
+  * C++ compiler - minimum compatability with C++11
+DiWaCAT has been built on Windows and untested on Linux/macOS.
+As a minimum these platforms will require a change to Cpp_Source/CMakeLists.txt Line 26 to set the correct suffix for built Python library.

 For a full outline of capabilities/tips see the DiWaCAT Manual document.
 Full documentation to replace this is coming soon.